Ahmed-AbouElfetouh/Leon-Template/README.md

 ## Hi, I'm Ahmed! 👋

 ## 🚀 I'm a front-end developer...

-#  HTML and CSS Template
+#  Leon

+I built this project using (HTML, CSS).

-A Fully Responsive Template by Using Media Queries, you can scroll smoothly to any section pure CSS.
+A Fully Responsive website by Using [Media Queries], Also you can scroll smoothly to any section pure CSS.

 ## For Live Preview [Click Here](https://ahmed-abouelfetouh.github.io/leon-template/)
 ## Project Screenshot